neuronsimulator/nrn/docs/hoc/visualization/shape.rst

     Description:
-        colors the currently accessed section according to color index (index same as specified in :class:`Graph` class).
+        colors the currently accessed section according to color index (index same as specified in :hoc:class:`Graph` class).
 If there are several sections to color it is more efficient to make a SectionList and use \ ``.color_list``